raspberrypilearning/getting-started-with-the-pico/en/step_10.md

-## Power your Raspberry Pi Pico and running code
+## Power your Raspberry Pi Pico

-If you want to run your Raspberry Pi Pico, without it being attached to a computer, you will need to use a USB power supply.
+If you want to run your Raspberry Pi Pico without it being attached to a computer, you need to use a USB power supply.

 Safe operating voltages are between 1.8V and 5.5V

-To automatically run a MicroPython program, you simply need to save it to the device with the name `main.py`
+To automatically run a MicroPython program, simply save it to the device with the name `main.py`

 --- task ---